 The above table demonstrates that the attenuating effects of distance on a noise source is profound; reducing noise levels when at greater distances from the source.
+Given the

-Measures will be introduced to reduce noise levels when working in close proximity to the Site, as they could exceed the required standards without mitigation.
-It is likely that at certain locations of the corridor, noise levels will be in excess of 85 dB(A), for which ear protection would be required for the personnel on site.
+Prior to the implementation of mitigation measures, this impact can be assessed as being of minor negative significance.
+However, measures will be introduced to reduce noise levels when working in close proximity to the PL corridor, as they could exceed the required standards without mitigation.
+It is likely that at certain locations of the PL corridor, noise levels will be in excess of 85 dB(A), for which ear protection would be required for the personnel on PL corridor.
 Such areas will include those immediately next to plant or machinery.
 Prior to the mitigation measures, the impact to workers can be deemed to be of a minor to moderate negative impact.

-With regards to the closest isolated house, located \sim 400 m from the power line, the expected noise level 40 dB(A), is significantly lower than 55 dB(A) established by the IFC General EHS Guidelines.
+With regards to the closest residential area, located 500 m from the Interconnection Point, the expected noise level 40.6 dB(A), is significantly lower than 55 dB(A) established by the IFC General EHS Guidelines.